sanger/unified_warehouse/README.md

 }
 ```

 If the message above is consumed by `unified_warehouse`, it will create a new record in `aliquot` table with the values set to the given attributes.
+If an exception occur, it will dead-letter the message.

 ## Usage (Development)